streamr-dev/network/docs/docs/usage/connect-apps-and-iot/streamr-node-interface.md

 ---

 :::caution
 Note that this documentation is for the Brubeck network - the current production network.
-If you're running a node for the purpose of publishing/subscribing to data on the Streamr Network then avoid the `pretestnet` versions of the Streamr node and Streamr SDK.
+If you're running a node for the purpose of publishing/subscribing to data on the Streamr Network then avoid the `testnet` versions of the Streamr node and Streamr SDK.
 :::

 # Connect to a Streamr node